using-system/devops/k8s/cka/3-Application_question.md

 # Init container

- - Specify in pod defintion  init containers with commad to specify
+ - Specify in pod defintion  init containers with command to specify